-You can find out more about CMake in our Working with CMake guide.
+You can find out more about CMake in our CMake Tutorial.

 CLion comes bundled with a compatible version of CMake.
 As an alternative, you can specify a path to your own CMake distribution.
 You can download a distribution of CMake here.

 While CMake tries to be very generic, you can get it to perform actions specific to a particular operating system.
 For example, the following clause will only be invoked in a Win32 setting:

-If you are using MinGW, CLion comes with bundled GDB.
-Please note, however, that the option to use it is available for MinGW only; for Cygwin, you will have to install the appropriate package in the Cygwin Package Manager, as described in the Cygwin section of this guide.
+If you are using MinGW, CLion comes with bundled GDB (version 8.2).
+For Cygwin, you will need to install the appropriate package in the Cygwin Package Manager, as described in the Cygwin section of this guide.

 Running and Debugging a Program

 In order to run a program, you first need to make sure that you have both a target that gets built as well as a configuration that gets executed.
 A configuration is essentially a specification of what gets executed and how.
 If you open an existing project, a configuration will be created for each target automatically (see this tutorial for further info on run/debug configurations).
 If you want to change an existing configuration or create a new one, choose in the menu.
 The configuration editor looks as follows:

 For a configuration, you need to specify the target, the CMake profile and the actual executable that you are going to run.
 There’s also scope for specifying additional parameters.

 Once you are done, you can run a program either by choosing, pressing Shift+F10 or pressing the button in the menu bar on the top right of the window: